Parable #20. The Bread out of Heaven:

 Messiah is the Bread from Heaven given to us that we may receive the gift of Eternal Life.

 During the Firstfruits Temple ceremony that immediately followed the Messiah’s death and burial (seen on Nisan 16; hidden on Nisan 17) the Omer of barley was waved before the heavenly Father to be “accepted” by Him.
 The word accepted comes from the Hebrew word “ratsown” meaning a “delight,” what is “pleasing,” “acceptable,” and “approved.”
 What is acceptable to the Almighty?
 What is it that gains His favor, His approval?

-We must present ourselves to Adonai as being humble as the Messiah is Humble.
+We must present ourselves to Adonai Avinu as being humble as the Messiah is humble.

 We can only do this by making the Messiah our representative to the Father.
 The offering in view here is the lowly barley grain.
 What was offered at the first of the harvest season, according to the measure of the Omer, was the grain of the Poor Man, the Humble Man.

-The Grain of the Humble Man was presented and accepted by Adonai our Father in His budding out stage.
+The Grain of the Humble Pan was presented and accepted by Adonai our Father in His budding out stage.

 In Leviticus 23:16-20, the word firstfruits comes from the Hebrew word “bikkuwr.”
 Literally this word means “the firstfruits of the crop.”
 This is a different Hebrew word and meaning than the term re’shiyth (first of its kind).
 Bikkuwr derives its meaning from the root word bakar.
 Bakar means to “burst the womb.”
 The word picture here is one of a woman giving birth to a child.
 The problem of heaven prior to the appearance of Messiah was that due to the first Adam’s sin the womb of heaven was barren: